 - Face traffic.
 Walk toward oncoming traffic (the left-hand side of the street).
 Be alert and not distracted by your phone, iPod or other music, or anything that keeps you from watching where you and others are going.

 - Cross at crosswalks.
 Use a designated crosswalk to cross the street when available, or at least cross at an intersection.
 This is where drivers expect pedestrians.
 If there is no intersection or crosswalk, try to cross in a highly visible or well-lit area.

 - Show up.
 Brightly colored clothes or a reflective vest will help drivers see you.
 Avoid dark clothing at night.
 Carry a flashlight at night.

 Drivers and pedestrians who are going to be on or along roadways should avoid alcohol, which impairs coordination and judgment.

-A pedestrian who has been seriously injured in a motor vehicle accident may be eligible to obtain compensation from a negligent or reckless driver who was responsible for their injuries and other losses.
+A pedestrian who has been hurt in an accident may be eligible to obtain compensation from a careless or negligent driver who was responsible for their injuries and other losses.
 The surviving family members of a pedestrian killed in a collision may also seek compensation from an at-fault driver through a wrongful death lawsuit.

-The personal injury lawyers of Millar & Mixon can help you after a pedestrian-vehicle collision in metro Atlanta or anywhere in Georgia.
+The personal injury lawyers of The Millar Law Firm can help you after a pedestrian-vehicle collision in metro Atlanta or anywhere in Georgia.
 We have the experience and dedication needed to ensure you obtain compensation you are due.
 Contact us today for a free legal consultation.